henryburon/henryburon.github.io/_posts/2024-02-05-terraflight.md

    <img src="/assets/images/base_station1.jpg" width="645" />
 </p>

-As long as the base station is connected to both the Tello drone's WiFi network and a network configured to facilitate ROS2 discovery, it can be operated anywhere--inside or outside.
+As long as the base station is connected to both the Tello drone's WiFi network and a network configured to facilitate ROS2 discovery, it can be operated anywhere.

 <p align="center">
    <img src="/assets/images/base_station2.png" width="945" />